Rabbits (web series): Production

-Reception
+Reception and themes

-Rabbits received positive reviews from viewers, who highly praised the sitcom for its lighting, sound design and scary atmosphere.
+Rabbits received positive reviews, praising the production for its lighting, sound design and scary atmosphere.
+The set and the actions of the characters suggest that the fiction takes place in the 1950s and that the Rabbits are a family.

-Possible influences
+In her book about Lynch, Anne Jersey noted a certain distortion in the figuration of the characters, maybe due to the fact that "the voice of the actors are not accompanied by the rabbits' mouths moving and [...] the somewhat stiff doll-like movements of the rabbits."

-Dave Kehr noted in The New York Times that it was Alain Resnais who first put giant rodent heads on his actors in his 1980 film Mon oncle d'Amérique, and the rabbits' dialogue is reminiscent of Resnais' Last Year at Marienbad.
+Dave Kehr noted in The New York Times that it was Alain Resnais who first put giant rodent heads on his actors in his 1980 film Mon oncle d'Amérique.
+The dialogue between the Rabbits has been described as Beckettian.
+The use of lighting to create shadows and set an uneasy atmosphere has been noted by various commentators.

-The dialogue has been compared to the writing of Samuel Beckett.
+A comment in The Artifice indicated that the shorts could be approached as a genuine sitcom: 'It is not merely parody or satire; it exists as perhaps the most bizarre and arguably literal sitcom imaginable, though still an opposing force that challenges and defamiliarizes basic concepts.
+The bare-bone necessities are present, and are presented appropriately, but in our minds we acknowledge that there is something distinct about it from familiar sitcoms, yet we are still able to recognize it as such, a sitcom."
+In his book about Lynch, Greg Olson wrote that, with Rabbits, the director had explored "the existential mystery of daily domesticity".
+For Martha Nochimson, author of David Lynch Swerves, the three main characters in the shorts are "icons of faith".

 Use in Inland Empire

-Lynch used some of the Rabbits footage as well as previously unseen footage featuring Rabbits characters in his film Inland Empire (2006).
-Lynch also used the Rabbits set to shoot several scenes involving human characters.
-In that film, excerpts from Rabbits appear but the rabbits are associated with three mysterious Polish characters who live in a house in the woods.
+Lynch used some of the Rabbits footage as well as previously unseen footage featuring Rabbits characters (although unnamed this time) in his film Inland Empire (2006).
+He also used the Rabbits set to shoot several scenes involving human characters in the same film, in which, although excerpts of the series appear as such, the Rabbits are associated with three mysterious Polish characters who live in a house in the woods.

 DVD release

-Most of Rabbits can be found on the "Mystery DVD" in the 10-disc The Lime Green Set released by Absurda in 2008.
+Most of Rabbits can be found on the "Mystery disk" in the 10-DVD collection The Lime Green Set released by Absurda in 2008.
 This DVD features seven of the eight episodes, though several of the episodes have been edited together.
 "Episode 1" on the DVD contains "Episode 1", "Episode 2" and "Episode 4" from the website.
 "Episode 2" on the DVD contains "Episode 6" and "Episode 8" from the website.
 "Scott" and "Naomi" are the same as "Episode 5" and "Episode 7", respectively.
 "Episode 3" from the website does not appear on the disc.
-Presumably, this episode would have been retitled "Rebekah", as it features only one performer as with "Scott" and "Naomi".
-The DVD's running time is 43 minutes instead of 50 minutes like the original version.
-The other seven minutes consist of title and credit sequences for each individual episode that were edited out to allow it to flow as a film.
+The DVD's running time is 43 minutes instead of the original 50 minutes.
+The other seven minutes consist of title and credit sequences for each individual episode, that were edited out.